 I decided to pass my trusty old computer down to my son.
 Before doing so I decided it needs some cleaning up.
-It was mostly used for running in Linux the past years, and Windows 10 was installed just in case.
-A tiny issue with it, that there is something fishy with this pre-windows 8 machine that allows to run Windows 10, but makes it impossible to start it normally.
-Unfortunately there is no BIOS update in the past 6 years for this machine, so I have to work my way around it.
+It was mostly used for running in Linux in the past years, and Windows 10 was installed just in case.
+A tiny issue with it, that there is something fishy with this pre-windows 8 machine that allows running Windows 10, but makes it impossible to start it normally.
+Unfortunately, there is no BIOS update in the past 6 years for this machine, so I have to work my way around it.

 The machine in question is an Acer TravelMate 8740 i5 2nd gen, 8Gb RAM, with SATA and SSD drives installed.
-I used two USB sticks, one for the Windows 10, the other for the Ubuntu image.
-I also used a donor machine, that is able to install Windows.
+I used two USB sticks, one for Windows 10, the other for the Ubuntu image.
+I also used a donor machine, that can install Windows.

-First off I saved all the drivers for the machine using the device manager.
-Some of the drivers this machine needs is quite hard to come by.
+First, off I saved all the drivers for the machine using the device manager.
+Some of the drivers this machine needs are quite hard to come by.

 Installed Ubuntu to a partition on the SATA disk.
-I don’t want to use Linux on this machine any more, but I keep some GBs just in case.
+I don’t want to use Linux on this machine anymore, but I keep some GBs just in case.
 Make sure that GRUB is also installed on this disk!
 That is what we will use to kickstart Windows.
-After rebooting the machine, make sure you can log in. (if there is anything wrong on this boot, modify the grub as before, switch to terminal, log-in and edit the /etc/default/grub file and add noefi parameter to the linux line).
+After rebooting the machine, make sure you can log in. (if there is anything wrong with this boot, modify the grub as before, switch to a terminal, log in and edit the /etc/default/grub file and add noefi parameter to the Linux line).

 Installed Windows 10 using USB on the SSD using a different computer as a donor.
 Take it as far as you can log in.
 As I wanted a working system I updated Windows to the latest version.
 This might not be the best idea as all drivers of the “donor” were installed and updated on the way…